Where do you start?

 When creating a retention schedule, the dates that you are giving are a guideline for when you are expecting to destroy the information but like any sensible professional, you must be review records before automatically destroying them because you may find that they are active again, have a further purpose or have historical importance.

-This isn’t to say that you should not look at retention scheduling at all if you do not have one.
-Get one.
-Start with the free resources that I mentioned above because even if you aren’t a school or aren’t an NHS body, you will certainly have corporate records that have the same retention period and then you only have to focus on getting the retentions for your actual service/specialist area.
-The two documents I speak of, I’m part of the authoring team and so I highly recommend them as a starting point.
-Once you break the back of doing such a policy, it becomes much easier.
+This isn’t to say that you should ignore retention scheduling.
+Make sure you have a schedule!
+Start with the free resources that I mentioned above.
+Even if you aren’t a school or an NHS body, you will certainly have corporate records with the same retention periods.
+As a result, you only have to focus on getting the retentions for your actual service/specialist area.
+I’m part of the authoring team for these documents and I highly recommend them as a starting point.
+If you start on your policy the rest will follow.

-Moreover, once you have a completed schedule, please make sure it has an escalation point and is signed off by senior management, it needs to be agreed by an organisation that you can start the shredder after a while because records, after all, are extremely important and are worthing of keeping.
+Once you have a completed schedule, please make sure it has an escalation point and is signed off by senior management.
+The organisation needs to agree which records are extremely important and are worthing of keeping.

-Whilst we’re on the topic; organisations should obviously consider the expanded set of rights data subjects enjoy under the GDPR – I’ve been on the unfortunate end of a very strange HR webinar in which the delegates were told they would need to delete HR data if requested but the exemptions were not mentioned causing people to flap…. – just because there is a right to erasure doesn’t mean its automatically granted that an organisation has to destroy the information.
-Otherwise, every one would be walking up to the police and tax man asking them to get rid of any data about them.
-I mean people can ask you but doesn’t mean it actually has to happen.
+Whilst we’re on the topic; organisations should obviously consider the expanded set of rights data subjects enjoy under the GDPR.
+I’ve been on the unfortunate end of a very strange HR webinar in which the delegates were told to delete HR data if requested.
+They did not mention exemptions, which caused people to flap… Just because there is a right to erasure doesn’t mean it’s granted.
+Otherwise, everyone would be asking the police and HMRCto get rid of any data about them.
+People can ask but that doesn’t mean it actually has to happen.

-So no, just because someone requests erasure, doesn’t mean it actually has to happen and people should calm down about looking for updated retention schedules and actually start putting them into action.
-Focus on getting authorisation to destroy records that are past retention as I’ve seen many records being kept ‘just because’ or ‘out of sight out of mind’ in an offsite storage somewhere or because an information asset register hasn’t been completed so they didn’t know they had them in the first place.
+Just because someone requests erasure, it doesn’t mean it actually has to happen.
+People should stop looking for updated retention schedules and put existing ones into action.
+Focus on getting authorisation to destroy records that are past retention.
+Don’t keep records ‘just because’.
+Sometimes it’s a case of ‘out of sight out of mind’ in offsite storage.

-GDPR should stand for Good Documented Practice (with) Records and so here is your opportunity to sort the records management out in your organisation.
-You cannot be compliant with GDPR if you don’t know what you have, why you have it and how long you need to keep it.
+GDPR should stand for Good Documented Practice (with) Records.
+So here is your opportunity to sort the records management out in your organisation.
+To be compliant with GDPR you should know what you have, why you have it and how long you need to keep it.